February 4, 2022 | Category: News and Updates

 Why aren’t you telling us who the members of the team were?

 The anti-human trafficking movement is not a safe space for all survivors, particularly those who have significant intersectional experiences of oppression and marginalization.
-We wanted to create a space for those with valuable insights and lived experiences to share their perspectives freely and authentically, which they could not do if they knew doing so would make them targets of harassment similar to that experienced by many of our members in the movement in the past.
+We wanted to create a space for those with valuable insights and lived experiences to share their perspectives freely and authentically, which they could not do if they knew doing so would make them targets of harassment similar to that experienced by many of our staff and members in the movement in the past.
 In order to avoid creating a space in which the only survivors who felt safe enough to attend were those with the most privilege in our movement, we offered all invited team members confidentiality.
 We prepared the demographics report in order to still have transparency with our membership about who was making these decisions.

 Can I view the values statement now?